 Kant’s position on the right to revolution may suggest that he regards political authority as similarly absolute as Hobbes.
 But Kant stresses that the head of state is bound by the commands of public reason.
 This is manifest in his insistence on freedom of the pen: “a citizen must have, with the approval of the ruler himself, the authorization to make known publicly his opinions about what it is in the ruler’s arrangements that seems to him to be a wrong against the commonwealth” (Kant Theory and Practice 8:304).
 While there is no right to revolution, political authority is only legitimate if the head of state respects the social contract.
 But political obligations arise even from illegitimate authority.
 If the head of state acts in violation of the social contract and hence of public reason, for example by restricting citizens’ freedom of political criticism, citizens are still obligated to obey.

 Buchanan (2002) also argues that legitimacy is concerned with the justification of coercive power.
 Buchanan points out that this makes legitimacy a more fundamental normative concept than authority.
 Like Hampton, he advocates a moralized interpretation of legitimacy.
 According to him, “an entity has political legitimacy if and only if it is morally justified in wielding political power” (2002: 689).
 Political authority, in his approach, obtains if an entity is legitimate in this sense and if some further conditions, relating to political obligation, are met (2002: 691).
+Stilz (2009) offers a coercion-centered account of state legitimacy that draws on both Kant and Rousseau.

-Historically speaking, the dominant view has been that legitimate political authority creates political obligations.
+Historically speaking, the dominant view has been that legitimate political authority entails political obligations.
 Locke, for example, writes: “every man, by consenting with others to make one body politic under one government, puts himself under an obligation to every one of that society to submit to the determination of the majority, and to be concluded by it; or else this original compact, whereby he with others incorporates into one society, would signify nothing, and be no compact if he be left free and under no other ties than he was in before in the state of nature” (Locke 1990 : 52f).

 Insofar as legitimacy, understood normatively, defines which political institutions and which decisions made within them are acceptable, and, in some cases, what kind of obligations people who are governed by these institutions incur, there is the question what grounds this normativity.
 This section briefly reviews different accounts that have been given of the sources of legitimacy.